wenh06/dgne/README.md

 ### TODO
-1. implement the `update` and `dual_update` functions as external functions, so that multiprocessing can be used for parallel computation
+1. (Done, but NOT tested) implement the `primal_update` and `dual_update` functions as external functions in [functional.py](/python/functional.py), instead of member methods of the `Agent` class, so that multiprocessing can be used for parallel computation.
 2. add stop criteria for the iteration